bunnusrabbitus/test-repo/RPM protocol.md

   1. Ensure that cells are no more than 70% confluent.
   2. Place your virus on ice.
-  3. Aspirate media from each well and rinse one time with PBS containing 2 mM MgCl2 (PBS+).
+  3. Aspirate media from each well and rinse one time with PBS containing 2 mM MgCl<sub>2</sub> (PBS<sup>+</sup>).
   4. To a 24 well plate add 150 µl (total volume) PBS+ containing virus.
 Incubate virus-infected cells at RT for 1 h with rocking every 10 minutes.
-  5. At the end of infection, aspirate virus and rinse once with PBS+.
+  5. At the end of infection, aspirate virus and rinse once with PBS<sup>+</sup>.
 Add 500 µl of warmed media.
 Place cells in incubator at 37°C for desired time.

 3.	**Ribopuromycylation with co-extract fix (to localize active translation using Puromycin)**